Twelfth Night (holiday)

-Twelfth Night (also known as Epiphany Eve depending upon the tradition) is a Christian festival on the last night of the Twelve Days of Christmas, marking the coming of the Epiphany.
+Twelfth Night (also known as Epiphany Eve depending upon the tradition) is a Christian festival on the last night of the Twelve Days of Christmas, marking the end of Christmastide and the coming of the Epiphany.
 Different traditions mark the date of Twelfth Night as either 5 January or 6 January, depending on whether the counting begins on Christmas Day or 26 December.
-January 6 is celebrated as the feast of Epiphany, which begins the Epiphanytide season.
+6 January is celebrated as the feast of Epiphany, which begins the Epiphanytide season.

-A superstition in some English-speaking countries suggests it is unlucky to leave Christmas decorations hanging after Twelfth Night, a tradition also variously attached to Candlemas (which marks the end of Epiphanytide on 2 February), as well as Good Friday, Shrove Tuesday, and Septuagesima.
+A superstition in English-speaking countries suggests it is unlucky to remove Christmas decorations before Twelfth Night (or to leave them up after Twelfth Night).
+(Note: The tradition of removing Christmas decorations on Twelfth Night has also been attached to Candlemas (which marks the end of Epiphanytide on 2 February), as well as the days of Good Friday, Shrove Tuesday, and Septuagesima.)
 Other popular customs include eating king cake, singing Christmas carols, chalking the door, having one's house blessed, merrymaking, and attending church services.